kojirotakeyama/TR-LLM/readme.md

 # TR-LLM: Integrating Trajectory Data for Scene-Aware LLM-Based Human Action Prediction

 We present a multi-modal human action prediction framework that incorporates both an LLM and human trajectories.
 The core idea is to integrate two different perspectives—physical and semantic factors—through an object-based action prediction framework to reduce uncertainties and enhance action prediction accuracy.
-This site provides codes and dataset to test our method.
+This github repo provides codes and evaluation data to test our model.

 <!--
 <center>